 Lost items found inside Fondren Library and turned in to staff will be stored at the Fondren Library Main Desk.
 Valuable items are held for 7 days and then turned over to the SMU Police department or mailed to the owner/appropriate administrative department, if feasible.
 All other items are held for 30 days and then donated or discarded.
 For further information, please contact the Main Desk in-person or online.

 For all other items lost on campus, please check with the building where you may have lost the item, or contact the SMU Police Department at 214-768-3388.
 They have the campus-wide Lost and Found.

 Posting on Bulletin Boards

 Postings should go on bulletin boards only.
-CUL staff reserve the right to remove postings.
+Fondren Library staff reserve the right to remove postings.